Tessil/sparse-map/README.md

 The API can be found [here](https://tessil.github.io/sparse-map/).

-All methods are not documented yet, but they replicate the behavior of the ones in `std::unordered_map` and `std::unordered_set`, except if specified otherwise.
+All methods are not documented yet, but they replicate the behaviour of the ones in `std::unordered_map` and `std::unordered_set`, except if specified otherwise.

 ### Example